 Northern Ireland is a beautiful place – rich with legend and stunning natural beauty.
 The Causeway Coastal route runs along the northern edge of the island hugging the shoreline.
 It’s a very impressive drive.
 We found it as amazing as the Great Ocean Drive in Australia.
 For Game of Thrones fans, it’s even more spectacular since you can visit several filming locations (we used to be in the fans category till the terrible last season!).
 Read on for details on the causeway coastal route itinerary.

 The ~200 km long Causeway Coastal route is a designated route between Belfast and Londonderry with multiple scenic loop drives along the way.
 The route covers incredible landscapes and multiple places of historic interest.
 You can take 2-3 days to leisurely cover all the attractions on this route or if you are short on time (like we were) you can do most of the best parts in just 1 day following this causeway coastal route itinerary!

 Best time to visit the Causeway Coastal Route

 Summer, May to September would have the best weather to enjoy this drive.
 When we went in May we had a gorgeous sunny day with clouds coming and going and very few tourists.

 How to get to the Causeway Coastal Route

 The best way to do this drive is to head to Belfast and pick up a car.
 Belfast is Northern Ireland’s capital and has excellent transportation options.

-Itinerary to drive the route in 1 day
+Itinerary to drive the Causeway Coastal Route in 1 day

 Here’s the route we followed starting from Belfast.
 Most articles I had read before going for this drive had suggested starting from Belfast along the coastal route in an anti-clockwise direction.
 However, we did it in the reverse order, going clockwise and here’s how it turned out to be a great decision,